 We have been aggressively renegotiating rents and executing short term extensions to line up lease dates within markets as part of an overall strategic plan to optimize our store locations and market positioning.
 As part of this strategy, we will continue to close underperforming stores in conjunction with natural lease expirations and kick out clauses, primarily in multi-store markets.
-In these markets, we currently expect to maintain 20% to 30% of the sales from closing stores by transferring customers to other locations in the same market.
-In fiscal 2011, we closed 12 stores, and in fiscal 2012, we anticipate closing ten stores, including non-traditional store locations.
-As a result, at the end of fiscal 2012, we anticipate that we will have 343 traditional stores, 283 in North America and 60 in Europe and eight non-traditional stores.
-In in the first half of 2013, we currently plan to close an additional 15 traditional stores in North America.
+In these markets, we currently expect to maintain approximately 20% to 30% of the sales from closing stores by transferring customers to other locations in the same market.
+In fiscal 2011, we closed 12 stores, and in fiscal 2012, we anticipate closing nine stores, including non-traditional store locations.
+As a result, at the end of fiscal 2012, we anticipate that we will have 343 traditional stores, 283 in North America and 60 in Europe and nine non-traditional stores.
+In 2013, we currently plan to close approximately 30 to 35 additional stores in North America with approximately half of these scheduled in the first quarter.